bnkamalesh/webgo/CONTRIBUTING.md

 3. Every PR should be accompanied by its test wherever applicable
 4. Any changes to the HTTP handling, routing etc. should be accompanied by benchmark
 5. While creating an issue
-	1. Mention the steps to reproduce the issue.
+	1. Mention the steps to reproduce the issue
 	2. Mention the environment in which it was run
-	3. Include your 1st level of troubleshooting if you have identified anything.
+	3. Include your 1st level of troubleshooting if you have identified anything
-6. Provide meaningful commit messages.
+6. Provide meaningful commit messages